-PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test.
+PREREQUISITE: A score of 61 or above on the COMPASS (reading) placement test or 20 on the ACT (reading) test and a grade of "C" or higher in ENR 094 or equivalent.
 If a student does not have a satisfactory score on the reading placement test or the equivalent, then the student must acheive a minimum grade of "C" in RDG 084 prior to enrolling.

 This is a "hands-on" introduction to software packages, languages, and utility programs currently in use, with the course being able to be repeated for credit for each different topic being covered.
 Emphasis is placed on the purpose, capabilities and utilization of each package, language of program.
 Upon completion, students will be able to use the features selected for the application covered.